theroshanantony/theroshanantony.github.io/index.md

                   <span class="tm-title-small">(2018 - 2022)</span>
                 </h3>
                 <p class="mb-0">
-                  Pursuing Batchelors of Technology at the Model Engineering College Kochi (Affiliated to APJ Abdul Kalam Technologigal University, Kerala) with current CGPA of 8.3.
+                  Pursuing Batchelors of Technology at the Model Engineering College Kochi (Affiliated to APJ Abdul Kalam Technological University, Kerala) with a current CGPA of 8.3.
                 </p>
               </div>
             </div>